h4sohail/inventory-management/README.md

 ### Usage
 Compilation instructions:

-You can run the compile.sh file I included or run this command On Windows, using GitBash or Linux
+You can run the compile.sh file I included
+On Windows, using GitBash or Linux
 ```
 $ ./compile.sh